How Does Bail in California Work?

 Because posting someone else’s bail is a promise that they will appear, it becomes your responsibility to ensure they show up to court.
 If they do not, you risk losing your money and any collateral if going through a bail bond agency.

 If someone you know has been arrested in California, call for a free consultation as soon as possible.
 Getting legal advice can make all the difference in getting the best outcome and skipping unnecessary steps that do not help the case.
-Criminal defense attorneys like Joni Eisenstein have more than 25 years of experience in San Diego and surrounding areas.
+Criminal defense attorney Joni Eisenstein has been in practice since 2003, assisting clients in San Diego and surrounding areas.
 Having helped many clients after arrest, her expert advice streamlines the process and removes many obstacles.

 If you are on the fence about hiring a defense attorney, stop thinking about it, and do it now